papandreou/express-processimage/README.md

 > **Important note: This module is intended for development.
 While impro
 > validates requested image operations, ultimately image data which could
 > be untrusted in such use would be passed directly to various command line
 > tools.
-In addition, extremely large images my represent an attack surface
+In addition, extremely large images represent an attack surface
 > unless restrictions on maximum input and output sizes are configured.**

 ## Installation